 The ASHRAE standard used in North America is currently Standard 127-2001 -- Method of Testing for Rating Computer and Data Processing Room Unitary Air-Conditioners (ANSI Approved).
-A new version of the ASHRAE standard 127-2007 has recently been published for CCAC and is the most recent and acceptable standard.
+A new version of the ASHRAE standard 127-2007 has recently been published for close controlled air conditioners and is the most recent and acceptable standard.
 This standard is supported by all the major CCAC suppliers in Europe, as well as USA suppliers.